gerardroche/gerardroche.github.io/_posts/2023-06-05-neovintageous-options.md

 #### 'statusbar' boolean option

 Toggle visibility of the status bar.
 This is specific to Sublime.
-Default is on.

 ```vim
 :set statusbar